Get Ready for Middle School!

 Get Your Middle School Offer Letter

-In April, students get their middle school offers.
+In March, students get their middle school offers.
 All applicants will get a middle school offer; most students get an offer to attend one of the programs ranked on their middle school application, but it is not guaranteed.
-If a student does not get an offer from one of the programs ranked on their application, they will get one to another school.